Lisha-W/Lisha-W/README.md

 ## Hi there, my name is Alicia👋

-I’m currently a student making the shift from a career in accounting, where I worked in the marketing field, to data analytics.
-I’ve always enjoyed working with numbers and problem-solving, which has led me to explore the world of data.
-Right now, I’m focusing on financial and healthcare data analytics, and I’m excited to use data to uncover insights and help businesses make smarter decisions.
-I’m eager to bring my analytical skills into this new field and see where it takes me!
+I am currently a graduate student making the career transition to data analytics from accounting, where I worked in the marketing field.
+I have always enjoyed working with numbers and problem-solving, which has led me to explore the world of data.
+I am seeking an entry level data analytics position in either finance or healthcare.
+I am excited to use data analysis and predictive modeling to uncover insights and help businesses make smarter decisions.
+I am eager to bring my analytical skills into my new career and see where it takes me!

+Programing Languages:
+- Python
+- MySQL
+- R
+- Power BI
+- Tableau
+- Microsoft Excel
 <!--
 **Lisha-W/Lisha-W** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.